SUMMER SAVINGS 5% off your 10mm and 16mm polycarbonate sheets until the end of June – Use the code POLY05 at checkout.

 The good news is that this is an easy problem to solve.
 Ecoease Secondary glazing works by creating a layer of static trapped air between your cold glass and the inherently warmer PET glazing unit.
 As warm air falls within your room and hits the PET panel it doesn’t condense into moisture as it would if it hit the cold glass.

-Provided you have created this static air you will reduce any condensation and in the vast majority
+Provided you have created this static air you will reduce any condensation and in the vast majority of cases you will eliminate it all together.

 Read more »